Universality in minor-closed graph classes: Forcing a Minor or Subdivision

 Define the following finite subgraph $H'$ of $G$ disjoint from $L$.
 Consider each component $T'$ of $L_0$ that intersects $W$.
-If $|V(T')|=1$ then add this vertex as an isolated vertex to $H'$.
-Otherwise, $T'$ is a planar triangulation.
-Let $C_1(T')$ be a cycle in $T'$ whose interior contains $W\cap V(T')$.
-Let $C_2(T')$ be a cycle in $T'$ such that $C_1(T')$ is inside $C_2(T')$, and each vertex of $C_2(T')$ is adjacent to a vertex of $C_1(T')$.
-(Note that ``inside" is well-defined since $T'$ is 1-ended.)
-The near-triangulation consisting of $C_2(T')$ and all the vertices and edges of $T'$ inside $C_2(T')$ is called the \defn{protecting near-triangulation} of $T'$ (as it, intuitively, ``protects" those vertices of $W$ that are in $T'$).
+If $|V(T')|=1$, then add this vertex as an isolated vertex to $H'$.
+Otherwise, $T'$ is a planar triangulation. \note{More details added here.} By \cref{MakeUnbounded}, there is a plane embedding of $T'$ with $V(T')$ unbounded.
+By the argument proving that $L$ is a 4-connected $f$-isoperimetric plane triangulation, $T'$ is also a 4-connected $f$-isoperimetric plane triangulation.
+Let $C_0$ and $C_1$ be cycles of $T'$ such that the open disk bounded by $C_0$ contains $W\cap V(T')$, and the open disk bounded by $C_1$ contains $C_0$.
+Let $N$ be the subgraph of $T'$ contained inside the closed disk bounded by $C_1$.
+Note that $N$ is a near-triangulation with outer cycle $C_1$.
+We refer to $N$ as the \defn{protecting near-triangulation} of $T'$ (as it, intuitively, ``protects'' those vertices of $W$ that are in $T'$).
 Add each such protecting near-triangulation as a component of $H'$.